Spring season open · Mar 15 – Jun 25 places left · Classic 7d · May 03Rhododendron bloom reported at Forest Camp

 Who first climbed Mardi Himal?

 Basil Goodfellow is credited as the first to reach the summit in 1961, on a British expedition led by Jimmy Roberts.
+Roberts' own account in the Alpine Journal dates his ascent to Easter Monday 1962; the sources are quoted in full in the section above.

 Is Mardi Himal sacred?